 2001 Accord Gets New Styling, Enhanced Safety and Greater Refinement

-All Accords sold nationwide meet or exceed California's Low Emissions Vehicle (LEV) standards, including one model sold in California that meets Super Ultra Low Emission Vehicle (SULEV) standards, the most stringent standard in the world.
+All 2001 Accords sold nationwide meet or exceed California's Low Emissions Vehicle (LEV) standards, including one model sold in California that meets the Super Ultra Low Emission Vehicle (SULEV) standard, the most stringent standard in the world.

 All Accords feature a high strength body and subframe, side impact door beams, 5-mph bumpers and adjustable three-point seatbelts in all five seating positions.
 In addition, all new Accords feature the LATCH (Lower Anchors and Tethers for CHildren) child seat tether system and an illuminated anti-entrapment trunk release.